LuluDansMaRue/kubernetes-docker-lab/docs/k8s/architecture.md

 #### Kube-api-server

-Kube-api-server is an critial components of the Kubernetes architecture.
-This API is use by every components of the **master components**.
+Kube-api-server is a critial component of the Kubernetes architecture.
+The Kube-api-server is an API use by every components of the **master components**.
 It's also use by the kubelet process which is located in the Node.

-So what's behind.
-Kube-api-server is a simple REST API with it's main purposes is to validate, saving Kubernetes's cluster state.
+So how does it works ❔.
+Kube-api-server is a simple REST API which it's main purposes is to validate, saving Kubernetes's cluster state.
 It's also use for saving metadata, configuration of your pods & services

-As Kube-api-server is stateless.
-Kube-api-server is tightly coupled to an external database component also located in the master named etcd.
+As Kube-api-server is stateless (does not save any datas).
+Kube-api-server is tightly coupled to an external database component also located in the *master* named **Etcd**.
 See etcd section for more information.

 In order to understand how crucial Kube-api-server is important.
 Please take a look at the schema below: